Last updated on 18th October, 2017 at 04:34 pm

 Planning your holidays to Corfu?
-There are numerous holiday resorts on this magnificent island suitable for everybody.
+There are numerous holiday resorts and points of interest on this magnificent island suitable for everybody.

 The island of Corfu has numerous attractions and monuments worth to see which needs days to explore and admire, also various activities and sports that keeps you happy and help to enjoy your holidays.